haatveit88/finder-addon/README.md

 Type `/finder` for a quick help message to get started.
 For more info, see the rest of this Readme.

+# Incompatibility note
+Unfortunately, **/Finder** uses the exact same commands as the "Search" module included with the [Prat](https://www.curseforge.com/wow/addons/prat-3-0 "Prat") chat addon.
+This means, if you have Prat installed, with the Search module enabled, the two default **/Finder** commands `/find` and `/search` will *not* work.
+You have two options:

+* Disable the Search module within Prat. (`/prat` - Module Control tab - set the "Search" module to "Don't Load").
+* Use the long and much less convenient version of the **/Finder** search command: `/finder search 'search term'`

 # Usage
 (Make sure you've *built your item cache first*, see [Cache](#cache) down below for how that works.)